 While matcha is a green tea, it is made with only the young leaves of SHADE-GROWN green tea bushes.
 As a matter of fact, the reason matcha tea is a super bright green color versus other less ‘green’ green teas is directly related to the shade.
 The shade increases the amount of chlorophyll content in the plant’s leaves.
 The concentration of chlorophyll provides a plethora of nutrients which we will delve into in a bit.

 The highest quality matcha is grown in Japan.
-It has been grown in Japan for centuries (although originally from China) and is utilized in traditional Japanese tea ceremonies.
+It’s been grown in Japan for centuries (although originally from China) and is utilized in traditional Japanese tea ceremonies.
 Japanese culture and tradition insists that the leaves be hand selected and the stems and veins removed.
 The leaves are ground by granite stones, in the dark, to protect the nutrients.
 It is a very time-consuming process and if you decide to purchase matcha you’ll see this precision and care reflected in the tea’s price.
 Let’s not even get into the price differential between culinary and ceremonial grade.

 Another key difference between matcha and other green teas is how it is prepared and used.
 When we typically make a cup of tea we dip an enclosed vehicle (tea bag or infuser) into the hot water.
 We allow the tea leaves to steep and infuse into the water but throw the actual tea away.
 With matcha we get to actually consume the leaves because the preparation of matcha involves the grinding of the young, shade-grown, tea leaves into a beautiful bright green powder.
 The preparation of the matcha beverage begins with whisking the actual powder with hot water.